stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 You can refer #stratapp into any level of a potential client - team member, team leader, manager, senior manager, executive or business owner.

-It does not have to be a CxO role or business owner, even though these roles have the most influence and will join the dots on the competitive advantage and business valuation potential of #stratapp.
+It does not have to be a CxO role or business owner, although these roles have the most influence and will join the dots on the competitive advantage and business valuation potential of #stratapp.

 ## what is the referral model?